Find Health. Be Informed. Feel Confident.

 It’s best to get an oxygen tank locally because it will save you trouble and money.
 We do offer them on our website but they are shipped empty.
 You may find some full oxygen tanks you can buy online but these are not recommended because of the exponential cost.
 After a year of use you will end up spending 6 - 20x more if you buy a full oxygen tank online.

 The best option is to purchase an oxygen tank near you.
 There are oxygen locations in every town.
 It usually cost about $100-120 to purchase an oxygen tank and get it filled.
 It typically cost $20-$30 to get it filled.

 In North America, there are two different types of oxygen tanks.
-One is an 870 medical oxygen tank, which requires a prescription from a doctor.
+One is an 870 oxygen tank, which requires a prescription.
 The other is 540 industrial, which does not require a prescription and can be purchased at a welding supply shop, Praxair, or Airgas (every town has these).